NatashaPDev/Voting/README.md

 Get dishes history
 ----
-Returns json data about all history of dishes.
+Returns JSON data about all history of dishes.

 * **URL**